 When it is your turn you and your roommate(s) will be called to check-in.
 To check-in you must have your Student ID with you.
 If you do not have your ID, or it has been lost or stolen, you will have to leave to find it or get a new one.
 You will not be permitted to select a room without presenting your ID.
 If you cannot be at your selection time, you will need to select a Proxy.
 Once checked-in you will be able to briefly look at floor plans again and officially select a room.
-In order to select a room, you must be able to fill the room to it's capacity.
+In order to select a room or suite, you must be able to fill the room/suite to its capacity.

 Before you leave will be given a receipt and sign a Housing Contract.